NextronSystems/thor-manual/core/templates.rst

 Scan Templates
 ==============

-THOR accepts config files (called "templates") in YAML format.
-They reflect all command options to make them flexible and their use as comfortable as possible.
+THOR supports YAML-based configuration files, referred to as "templates".
+They map to THOR's command-line options and provide a flexible way to define scan settings.

-This means that every parameter set via command line can be provided in the form of a config file.
-You can even combine several of these config files in a single scan run.
+This means that every parameter that can be set on the command line can also be provided in a configuration file.
+You can also combine multiple template files in a single scan run.

 Default Template
 ^^^^^^^^^^^^^^^^

-By default, THOR only applies the file named ``thor.yml`` in the ``./config`` sub folder.
-Other config files can be applied using the ``-t`` command line parameter.
+By default, THOR applies only the file named ``thor.yml`` in the ``./config`` subfolder.
+Additional config files can be applied with the ``-t`` command-line parameter.

 Apply Custom Scan Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command line provides a custom scan template named ``mythor.yml`` in the ``config`` directory.
+The following command applies a custom scan template named ``mythor.yml`` from the ``config`` directory.

 .. code-block:: doscon

    C:\thor>thor.exe -t config\mythor.yml

 Example Templates
 ^^^^^^^^^^^^^^^^^

-The default config ``thor.yml`` in the ``./config`` folder has the following content.
+The default config file ``thor.yml`` in the ``./config`` folder has the following content:

-Content of THOR's Default Config ``thor.yml``:

 .. literalinclude:: ../examples/thor.yml
    :language: yaml
    :linenos:

-Content of Config File ``mythor.yml``:
+Example content of a custom config file ``mythor.yml``:

 .. literalinclude:: ../examples/mythor.yml
    :language: yaml
    :linenos:

 The default scan template is always applied first.
-Custom templates can then overwrite settings in the default template.
-In the example above, the ``cpu-limit`` and ``file-size-limit`` parameters are overwritten by the custom template.
+Custom templates can then override settings from the default template.
+In the example above, the ``cpu-limit`` and ``file-size-limit`` parameters are overridden by the custom template.

-As you can see in the example file, you have to use the long form of the command line parameter (e.g. ``remote-log``) and not the short form (e.g.
-``-s``) in the template files.
-The long forms can be looked up in the command line help using ``--help full``.
+As shown in the example file, template files must use the long form of command-line parameters (for example ``remote-log``), not the short form (for example ``-s``).
+You can look up the long forms in the command-line help with ``--help full``.

 .. figure:: ../images/image20.png
    :alt: Lookup command line parameter long forms using --help full